GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 ### Introduction

 Basically I'm going to show how I made my setup to a new Hanami application.
-Hanami is an modular web frameworks that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].
-Docker turn easier to setup an run applications, it encapsulates an environment inside of a container to run a code I want.
-I'm going to use it too.
-A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's good because you can use it as a convention to run projects in different languages and frameworks keeping on mind only the script concept for every project.
+Hanami is a modular web framework that allows you to do applications decoupled based on [Clean Architeture][clean_architeture] and [Monolith First][monotith_first].

+I decided to use Docker because I like it :) and it turn easier to setup and run applications, it encapsulates an environment inside of a container to run a code I want.

+A good tip gave by a colleague is [Scripts to rule them all][script_rule_them_all], it's good because you can use it as a convention to run projects in different languages and frameworks keeping on mind we need only to run a script inside a folder to test, run and build.

 ### Starting

 ##### 0. Creating an Hanami application
-The first thing to do is create an application that we what to run, we can do it running this command to create an application:
+After the hanami installation (running 'gem install hanami'), the first thing to do is create an application that we want to run, we can do it running this command to create an application:

 {% highlight ruby %}